Altimis/Scweet/README.md

 - 'Retweets' : number of retweets
 - 'Image link' : Link of the image in the tweet (it will be an option to download images soon).
 - 'Tweet URL' : Tweet URL.

+### Following / Followers :

+The get_following and get_followers in [user](https://github.com/Altimis/Scweet/blob/master/Scweet/user.py) give a list of followers and following fo a given user.
+Note that the ``user`` should start with an uppercase letter.

 More features will be added soon, such as "all reaplies of each tweet for a specific twitter account"